Joey Archibald: Final loss of NYSAC World Feather title, September 1941

-Jeffra's reign was short lived as Chalky Wright knocked him out on September 11, 1941, before a crowd of 5,500 to overtake the crown in an eleventh-round knockout at Griffith Stadium in Washington D.C.
+Jeffra's reign was short lived as Chalky Wright knocked him out on September 11, 1941, before a crowd of 5,500 overtook the crown in an eleventh-round knockout at Griffith Stadium in Washington D.C.
 Wright knocked Archibald to the canvas 54 seconds into the eleventh with a left hook and a powerful straight right, though he was well ahead on points before the knockout.
 Archibald lost the first eight rounds by a substantial margin.

 Before a crowd of 5,500 on June 23, 1942, Archibald lost to the great and undefeated Willie Pep, at Bulkely Stadium, Hartford, Connecticut in an eight-round points decision.
 There was only one knockdown in the bout when Archibald hit the canvas for a fleeting second in the seventh round.
 Referee Louis "Kid" Kaplan scored all eight rounds for Pep.
 Archibald, who still had his speed, was unable to land more than three punches that landed cleanly against the crafty Pep, who retained an exceptional defense throughout the bout which lacked thrills but was clearly an exceptional display between two highly skilled opponents.

 Despite his fine effort against Jeffra to regain the title, Archibald appeared to be a fighter in decline after 1939, though he continued to fight high quality opponents.
 He lost 27 out of 34 fights from July 1939 until his retirement from the ring in August 1943.
 His final record was 60 wins (29 KOs), 42 losses and 5 draws.